Kevin-Kwan/UCLA-CS31-Project-2-Winter-2024/README.md

 This was written in about an hour or two.

-This is my own modified implementation of the assignment for the purpose of self-learning C++ and practice C++ programming.
+This is my own modified implementation of the assignment for the purpose of self-learning C++ and practicing C++ programming.

 I am not responsible for any mistakes or errors in this program.